-How does a product’s development, its manufacture, its user and its after sales marketing feed in to its lifecycle?
+How does product development, manufacturing, the end user and after sales feed into a product’s lifecycle?
 What data is created at each stage, and how can that data be used along the way?

 When a product is being manufactured, it’s a combination of mechanical parts, software, product information and other parameters.
 All these factors will determine the behavior of the device.
 Product development aims to come up with a piece of software that can be installed into different variants of the same product.
 At the same time, the configuration of a single device is determined by the customer’s order.